Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Membrane thickness (in Å).
 This is different from the previous default of 20 Å.

 `mctrdz` (Default = 0.0)
 :   Membrane center (in Å) in the z direction.
-Default is 0.0 - membrane centered at the center of the protein.

 `poretype` (Default = 1)
 :   Turn on and off the automatic depth-first search method to identify the pore. ([ref.][248])